HnarimanH/HnarimanH/README.md

 <h1 align="center">Hi 👋, I'm Nariman</h1>
 <h3 align="center">Welcome to my GitHub profile!
 I'm a passionate developer and freelancer.
 I’m focused on web development and backend technologies.
 I like making games and websites.</h3>

-- 🤑 I made a expense tracker website called [myExpenseTracker](https://expense-62a15.web.app/) i used firebase for the authentication of users and firestore to store users expenses.
+- 🤑 I made a expense tracker website called [myExpenseTracker](https://expense-62a15.web.app/) I used firebase for the authentication of users and firestore to store users expenses. even deployed it with firebase!!
  "I made this so you can watch your money disappear in real time".

-- 🔭 There is a python version too called [expenseTracker_app](https://github.com/HnarimanH/Finance_app) ""
+- 🔭 There is a python version too called [expenseTracker_app](https://github.com/HnarimanH/Finance_app)

 - 🐈🐶 I also made a cat and dog classification model [Cat_vs_Dog_classification](https://github.com/HnarimanH/Cat_vs_Dog_Classification)